← Back to Blog

 During that same crash, the S&P 500 dropped “only” 49%.
 Still brutal, but you retained more than twice as much wealth as QQQ holders.

-The 2022 drawdown tells a similar story: QQQ fell 33% while VOO dropped 19%.
-If you had $500,000 in QQQ, you temporarily lost $165,000.
-In VOO, the same starting amount would have shown a $95,000 drop.
-That $70,000 difference in drawdown is real money, and it tests real emotional limits.
+The 2022 drawdown tells a similar story: in calendar year 2022, QQQ fell 32.6% while VOO dropped 18.2%; peak-to-trough, QQQ was down about 35% and VOO about 25%.
+If you had $500,000 in QQQ at the peak, you temporarily lost around $175,000.
+In VOO, the same starting amount would have shown roughly a $125,000 drop.
+That $50,000+ difference in drawdown is real money, and it tests real emotional limits.

 QQQ’s superior returns over the past decade have been earned by taking more risk.
 In good times, that extra risk pays handsomely.
 In bad times, it amplifies the pain.